Zaid-Iqbal/IITStudentMarketPlaceIPRO/FacultyFeedback.md

 - For learning stories make sure you have acceptance criterion

 ## Week 10 ##
+- Board looks good - keep working on acceptance criterion
+- Good move to React and Node
+- Looking forward to the database decision
+- Nice sprint lead work today
+- Please be ready to demo - when you have working code demoing should not be a big deal

 ## Week 11 ##

 ## Week 12 ##